 WHAT DOES THE PHRASE “AS IS” MEAN WHEN BUYING A HOME?
 Please discuss with your attorney the meaning of the phrase “AS IS”, as used in your real estate transaction.

 “Your home inspection will be performed with the same degree of thoroughness, integrity, attention to detail, and care as if I were buying the home for myself.
 My candid inspection will educate you (my client) about the true condition of the home.
-I’m not part of the sales team.”
+I’m on your team not the sales team.”
 Michael Del Greco, Certified Master Inspector Instructor

 I have not been able to find any definition where “AS IS” translates to “buyer gets stuck paying for defective, hazardous, or unsafe conditions or components”.